chris-reichl/MicroPython_LC709203F/index.md

 ![output](https://github.com/chris-reichl/MicroPython_LC709203F/blob/main/pictures/output.png?raw=true)

 #### Please note:
 It is normal that the temperature is not correct in the first few seconds.
 If everything is connected correctly, the sensor will output a temperature of 25.05 °C for the first few seconds.
-If the transistor is not connected, it will output -41.95 °C. The sensor updates the temperature about every 10 seconds.
+If the 10kΩ Thermistor is not connected, it will output -41.95 °C. The sensor updates the temperature about every 10 seconds.

 ## License